How to Get Into Running: Our Top Tips and Tricks For Beginners

 How you eat, sleep and stay hydrated can help you get better at running

 When it comes to running, it's important to fuel your body with the right foods, as this will make a huge difference to your running performance, as well as how your body recovers.
 Generally speaking, runners are advised to eat 2-4 hours before heading off when opting for a large meal, or 1-2 hours for a smaller meal or pre-run snack.
 This allows the necessary time to digest food, avoiding any discomfort or side stitches during your run.
 Runners are also advised to choose foods that are high in carbs and low in fat and fibre.
 Easy-to-make pre-run meals include eggs on toast, baked potatoes and pasta.
 In terms of snacks, bananas, apples and protein bars are common staples.
 And while food may be important, hydration is key.
 So, make sure you take a water bottle with you on your run!
 Your body will lose water when you inevitably sweat, and if this water is not replaced, you’ll soon start to feel dehydrated.
 Make sure to drink a decent amount (around 500ml) 2 hours before you set off, and consume small amounts regularly during your run, avoiding gulping too much water at once.
-Not only do food and water fuel your body, but sleep too!
-It's vital that runners get a sufficient amount of slumber, as without doing so, you increase your risk of injury, and decrease your body's ability to recover and build muscle.
+Not only do food and water fuel your body, but sleep does too!
+It's vital that runners get a sufficient amount of slumber, as without this, you increase your risk of injury, and decrease your body's ability to recover and build muscle.
 Furthermore, you are more likely to perform better after a good night's sleep of around 7-8 hours.
 So, make sure to get into a good sleeping routine when you start running.

 Image